crimethinc/website/README.md

 `/script` is a collection of scripts for development on an OS X / macOS computer.
 Development setup on a Windows or Linux computer may vary.

-All of the scripts assume that you already have installed:
+## Development Scripts

+The rest of these instructions assume that you've [strapped your computer](https://osx-strap.herokuapp.com) already.
+If you haven't, you'll need to install somethings manually.
+(But really, you're better off using [Strap](https://osx-strap.herokuapp.com).)

 - [Homebrew](http://brew.sh)
+- Homebrew taps and extensions
 - Xcode command line tools
+- Postgres launchctl (for `setup` script)

 ### Bootstrap script